Apply for social housing

 You will receive a letter telling you why your application has not been approved.

-You can speak to your housing officer for more information.
+You can speak to your local housing office for more information.

 Allocation of a home

-Before you can move into your house, all of the following must happen:
+Before you can move into a social housing property, all of the following must happen:

-• how you pay your rent will be agreed on
+- you will agree on how you pay your rent

 Read your agreement